 Also read: If I Were a Season, I’d be Monsoon

-5. Stay with a Goan family in an ancestral Goan-Portuguese house
+5. Forget the “where to stay in Goa” lists and live with a Goan family in an ancestral Goan-Portuguese house

 6. Celebrate the traditional Sao Joao festival by jumping in a well!

-7. Pay homage to the indomitable spirit of an intrepid female traveller (an inspiring offbeat Goa experience)
+7. Pay homage to the indomitable spirit of an intrepid female traveller – among stunning places to visit in Goa in monsoon

 Legend has it that at a time when women weren’t even allowed to leave the house, Ursula e Lancastre, a Portuguese lady, wore men’s clothes and travelled the globe solo!
 Unfortunately, at Corjuem Fort in Goa, she was recognized and captured.
 The ancient, overgrown stone walls of the fort offer views over the Western Ghats, and solitude – you won’t find a signboard or another person here.
 And maybe if you listen close enough, you might just hear the walls echo with stories of Ursula’s brave journey.

-Corjuem Fort is located in the village of Corjuem in North Goa; you’ll see its walls from the street.
+Corjuem Fort is located in the village of Corjuem in North Goa.
+You’ll see its walls from the street.
+In my books, this is one of the many places of interest in Goa – but left totally to the elements.

 Also read: How I Conquer My Solo Travel Fears